Logo Text Blaze

 Special characters in regular expressions

-Table of special characters that can be used in regular expressions:
+The following table is a list of special characters that can be used in regular expressions:

 CharacterMeaning